matthieuDev/ADA2017/project/README.md

 - **November 21st** : By then we expect to be set on how good our visualization can get and have selected what are the best things to show.
 A draft of the report (or story) is done with the main structure set.

+# Pending improvements
+- The json map data represents certain lakes as communities.
+These will have to be ignored in the future to have clean maps.
+- As many communities have merged over the years, our data needs some adjustments to take these changes in consideration correctly.
+- We plan to give the maps a more elegant feel by not having the underlying topographic map, which is useless, underneath the data.

 # Questions for TAa